mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Morn has a Wafer Jack.
 If he takes the Expert Medic program from the computer and inserts the data wafer into his jack, then he gains
 Medic 2 as long as the wafer is in his skull.

 In either case, the Expert program only allows the character to make Intelligence or Education-based checks.
-Morn’s artifi cial skill could allow him to diagnose an illness or apply first aid, but if the Referee called for a Dexterity-based check to perform surgery, the program would be of no help.
+Morn's artifi cial skill could allow him to diagnose an illness or apply first aid, but if the Referee called for a Dexterity-based check to perform surgery, the program would be of no help.